sushree022/POC-Rabbit-MQ/README.md

 Author- Sushree Swagatika Mishra

-Project Name- POc of rabbitMQ running in docker.
+Project Name- POC of rabbitMQ running in docker.
 One spring boot producer and one spring boot consumer exchanging messages,both running in docker.

 Description-